Automatic differentiation in machine learning: a survey: AD and Its Main Modes

-Consider the evaluation trace of the function $f(x_1, x_2) = \ln(x_1) + x_1 x_2 - \sin(x_2)$ given on the left hand side of Table~\ref{TableForwardADExample} and in graph form in Fig.~\ref{FigureComputationalGraph}.
+AD in forward accumulation mode\footnote{Also called \emph{tangent linear} mode.} is the conceptually most simple type.
+Consider the evaluation trace of the function $f(x_1, x_2) = \ln(x_1) + x_1 x_2 - \sin(x_2)$ given on the left-hand side in Table~\ref{TableForwardADExample} and in graph form in Figure~\ref{FigureComputationalGraph}.
 For computing the derivative of $f$ with respect to $x_1$, we start by associating with each intermediate variable $v_i$ a derivative

-Applying the chain rule to each elementary operation in the forward evaluation trace, we generate the corresponding derivative trace, given on the right hand side of Table~\ref{TableForwardADExample}.
-Evaluating variables $v_i$ one by one together with their corresponding $\dot{v}_i$ values gives us the required derivative in the final variable $\dot{v}_5=\frac{\partial y}{\partial x_1}$.
+Applying the chain rule to each elementary operation in the forward primal trace, we generate the corresponding tangent (derivative) trace, given on the right-hand side in Table~\ref{TableForwardADExample}.
+Evaluating the primals $v_i$ in lockstep with their corresponding tangents $\dot{v}_i$ gives us the required derivative in the final variable $\dot{v}_5=\frac{\partial y}{\partial x_1}$\;.